 - Nervous system; migraines or other headaches, dizziness, spots before the eyes, listlessness, hyperactivity, fatigue, lack of concentration, irritability, depression

 - Other; muscle aches, dark circles under the eyes, sweating

-Anaphylaxis symptoms develop extremely rapidly; (in minutes or even seconds), and is a 911 life threatening emergency.
+Anaphylaxis symptoms develop extremely fast (in minutes or even seconds), and it is a 911 life-threatening emergency.
 There is a long list of possible physical reactions that might precede the person going into shock and dying.
-Look for hives, rash, confusion, wheezing, the throat will swell shut cutting off oxygen to the individual causing cardiac collapse and death.
+Look for hives, rash, confusion, wheezing, rapid heart rate, the throat will swell shut cutting off oxygen to the individual causing cardiac collapse and death.

 The foods most commonly associated with anaphylactic reactions are peanuts, shellfish, tree nuts, and fish.
 People with known anaphylactic reactions carry a kit containing injectable adrenaline (epinephrine) and an oral antihistamine in case of accidental exposure.

 There is no cure for food allergies except avoidance of the offending food.
 Symptoms may be treated, but this is not a cure.

 There are doctors that use the RAST test, which mixes your child's blood with various food extracts to prove allergies are a problem.
 The reliability of this test may vary from one lab to another.
 The problem foods can be removed from your child's diet.

 Treatment for food sensitivities may include Advair or Proventil for asthma.
 There are numerous antihistamines.
 Regular allergy shots are used after the appropriate allergy testing.
 There are other treatments for eczema as well.